A Handsome Atlanta Penthouse

 Mercedes had a hand in redesigning every surface, from helping to reconfigure the entirely new kitchen and spa-like master bath, to the outdoor spaces, neutral color scheme and flooring (they swapped hardwoods for marble tiles).
 “The goal was to create a cool, calm and ethereally collected space,” Mercedes says.

-To that end, he juxtaposed graphite and white in the living area and kitchen, with sleek grey-lacquer cabinetry, Toto bar stools with detailed contrasting beige stitching, the Sunset sectional made in Italy and customized in white leather, the Lobster swivel chair, and the Black & More bar cabinet.
+To that end, he juxtaposed graphite and white in the living area and kitchen, with sleek grey-lacquer cabinetry, Toto bar stools with detailed contrasting beige stitching, the Sunset sectional made in Italy and customized in white leather, stunning swivel chairs, and the Black & More bar cabinet.
 The guest bedroom, meanwhile, is a dreamy mix of creams, blacks and whites, with the Black & More king bed, the Black & More nightstands and matching steel Ferris lamps.
 In the master bedroom, he paired the Krustallos king bed with the Red Carpet dresser and a Red Carpet nightstand in black pearl, which he topped with the horn-inlay Dress Code table lamp.

 “Mercedes always came up with great ideas and products to fit,” Todd says.
 In the office, Mercedes paired the walnut Nasdaq desk with a stylish swivel desk chair in sumptuous brown leather.
 Outdoors, he created areas for lounging and entertaining with customized furnishings from Brown Jordan.
 He added fun accessories, like the blue Snacklight tray to play off the horizon's hues.
 In the end, Mercedes customized all of Todd’s light fixtures and sourced or reworked every furnishing, piece of art and accessory in the 3,000-square-foot space.
 “I really enjoyed working with Mercedes on this project,” Todd says.
 “I like everything about the entire renovation.
 It came out much better than I could have ever imagined.”